fchagasjr/fchagasjr/README.md

 -->
 Welcome to my public profile!

-I finished the journey through the [Learn Enough to Be Dangerous](https://www.learnenough.com) website.
+My last achievement: I finished the journey through the [Learn Enough to Be Dangerous](https://www.learnenough.com) website.
 This journey consists of tutorials from basic to advanced skills necessary for consistent web development and finalizes with the acclaimed [Ruby on Rails Tutorial](https://www.learnenough.com/course/ruby_on_rails_tutorial_7th_edition) from the author [Michael Hartl](https://www.michaelhartl.com).
 Each badge below represents the completion of a tutorial.